 EERS has a long history of providing popular evaluation practitioner workshops immediately prior to the formal opening of the annual conference.
-This year's pre-conference trainings will be listed below, with links to additional information about sessions and presenters.
+This year's pre-conference trainings are listed at the bottom of this page, with links to additional information about sessions and presenters.

 EERS Conference Sponsors